 Under most circumstances, students will remain eligible for the Hurst Horizon Scholarship if they work during the academic year or summer.
 The Financial Aid Office will calculate summer income contributions, however, these contributions earned will not affect Scholarship eligibility.

 Students who are 29 or older are eligible for the Hurst Horizon Scholarship, however, they must submit parental financial information to be considered.
-Parents of these students will not need to submit a FAAST application; instead, they can submit their most recent tax return(s).
+Parents of these students will not need to submit a FAAST application; instead, they must submit their most recent tax return(s), W2(s), and a Parent Supplemental Form.

 International and non-citizen J.D. students are eligible for the Hurst Horizon Scholarship.
 All income and assets in foreign currencies will be converted to USD to assess eligibility.